Another Whole Afternoon, a Memoir | |||||

 A Martinez as Cruz came a bit into the run.
 I don't know whether Brian Frons, the then head of Daytime on NBC, would admit it or not, but we did in fact have a conversation in his office a couple of days after I arrived about story where I floated the idea of incorporating a Latin Lover character into the Santa Barbara mix.
 He jumped at the idea.
 And so, it went.

-Martinez became one of the all time great Daytime lovers (and ne actors) in TV history.
+Martinez became one of the all time great Daytime lovers (and fine actors) in TV history.
 An incredibly admirable man and eloquent political activist as well, he and I are pals to this day.
 Recently, I went to see him playing on stage in the part that had kick started my New York career as Morris in Athol Fugard's Blood Knot.
 Louis Gossett Jr, with whom I had played all those years before, directed and A Martinez was simply marvelous in "my" role.
 In his typically generous manner, he presented me to the audience on stage after the performance.
 What a guy !
 What an actor !
 On social media, his contributions to the world of political discourse are most often profound.

 Another little contribution for which I might take a bit of credit, was getting us included in the Battle of the Daytime Stars.
 It involved performers from all soap programming, on all channels, and so of course it had loads of gorgeous guys and gals competing in scanty, sweaty clothes for track, field and water sports.
 I decided to relinquish my role as an athlete and instead chose John Allen Nelson, who played my son on the show and with youth on his side, to fill in for me.
 I then took on the job of coaching track and field.
 The magnificent Joseph Bottoms competed in and coached the water sports.
 Sneaky Nicky called in a favor from a gal pal of mine, Cary Gossweiller Payton, who was on the ill-fated Olympic team in 1980 (they were held out by President Carter from attending the games in Moscow due to Russia's invasion of Afghanistan).
 Cary is a wildly talented athlete as well as, it turned out, a super coach, so between all of us we went in with high hopes.